granth2023/React_gsh/README.md

 - Access project details by navigating to `/project/:projectId`.
 - Secure files can be accessed after providing the correct access password.

-## Contributing

-We welcome contributions to improve this project.
-Please follow the standard fork-pull request workflow.

 ## License

 This project is licensed under the MIT License - see the LICENSE.md file for details.